Incremental Refinements and Multiple Descriptions with Feedback: Abstract

 \section{Abstract}

 It is well known that independent (separate) encoding of $K$ correlated sources may incur some rate loss compared to joint encoding, even if the decoding is done jointly.
-This loss is particularly evident in the multiple descriptions problem, where the sources are repetitions of the same source, but each description must be individually good.
-We observe that under mild conditions about the source and distortion measure, the rate ratio $R_\mathrm{independent}(K)/R_\mathrm{joint}$ goes to one in the limit of small rate/high distortion.
-Moreover, we consider the excess rate with respect to the rate-distortion function, $R_\mathrm{independent}(K,M)-R(D)$, in $M$ rounds of $K$ independent encodings with a final distortion level $D$.
+This loss is particularly evident in the multiple descriptions problem, where it is the same source that is encoded in each description.
+We observe that under mild conditions about the source and distortion measure, the sum-rate of $K$ separately encoded individually good descriptions tends to the rate-distortion function of the joint decoder in the limit of vanishing small coding rates of the descriptions.
+Moreover, we then propose to successively encode the source into $K$ independent descriptions in each round in order to achieve a final distortion $D$ after $M$ rounds.

 We provide two examples -- a Gaussian source with mean-squared error and an exponential source with one-sided error -- for which the excess rate vanishes in the limit as the number of rounds $M$ goes to infinity, for any fixed $D$ and $K$.
 This result has an interesting interpretation for a multi-round variant of the multiple descriptions problem, where after each round the encoder gets a (block) feedback regarding which of the descriptions arrived: In the limit as the number of rounds $M$ goes to infinity (i.e., many incremental rounds), the total rate of received descriptions approaches the rate-distortion function.
 We provide theoretical and experimental evidence showing that this phenomenon is in fact more general than in the two examples above.